Dog Halloween Safety Tips 2025 | Dog Safety for the Spooky Season

 3. Decoration Dangers

-Jack-o-lanterns or candles can also be dangerous to your dog, they can get excited, and their paw or wagging tail could knock them over and start a fire or burn them.
+Jack-o-lanterns or candles can also be dangerous to your dog.
+They can get excited, and their paw or wagging tail could knock them over and start a fire or burn them.

-Other decorations, such as glow sticks or smoke machines, contain chemicals that are toxic to dogs if inhaled or ingested.
+Other decorations, such as glow sticks or smoke machines, may contain chemicals that are toxic to dogs if inhaled or ingested.
 By keeping decorations outdoors, you pose less of a risk to your dog’s safety

 Some Halloween decorations can be scary to your pup.
 Keep your dog on a leash if trick or treating together.
 Keeping them close will help keep them safe and allow you to distract them, especially around moving decorations or decorations that make noise.